Refine: Analysis

 The June community design workshop gave us a chance to connect with hundreds of members of the community to hear ideas about these types of options from varied viewpoints.
 And this feedback provided solid principles to work with in terms of refining options for the street design and land use concept.

+After the community design workshop, the project team began testing options for the future street design and land use concept against the project’s goals and objectives.
 How did various potential street cross-sections with differing vehicular lane configurations, bike facility designs, on-street parking arrangements, intersection treatments, and sidewalk widths stand up to projected transportation demand?
 How would they impact future development opportunities, strengthen connections between existing land uses and the street, and provide opportunities for landscaping and green infrastructure?
-And how do the alternatives support the advancement of City Council goals around equity, sustainability, and advancing Vision Zero?
+And how do the alternatives support the advancement of City Council goals around housing creation, equity, sustainability, and advancing Vision Zero?